Grand Master of Grand Lodge of California

 Notary Public

-Chief Strategic Officer, and Executive Director of Masonic Outreach Services, Masonic Homes of California
+Vice President of Community-Based Services, Masonic Homes of California

 Sabrina Montes has been in the field of social work for more than 20 years, where she has served a wide range of clients, including children, adolescents, families, and seniors.
 She has a strong background in residential treatment programs, mental health, and community based services.
 Montes has served the Masonic Homes of California since 2003, where she assisted the in the Masonic Homes Children Program in Covina.
-In 2009, she joined Masonic Outreach Services.
+In 2009, she joined Masonic Outreach Services, was promoted to the Masonic Homes’ Chief Strategic Officer in 2022, before moving into the role of Vice President of Community-Based Services in 2024..

 Education